Data source: SQL

 $id = $db->lastInsertId();

-To do this, the \Temma\Datasources\Sql object offers the quote() and quoteNull() methods.
+For this purpose, the \Temma\Datasources\Sql object provides the quote() and quoteNull() methods.

-These two methods take a text as a parameter, and return it after escaping each of its special characters.
-They add apostrophes at the beginning and at the end of the escaped text.
+Both methods take a string as parameter and return it after escaping all special characters.
+They also add single quotes at the beginning and at the end of the escaped string.

-The quoteNull() method returns the string NULL (without apostrophes) if it has been given an empty string, a number equal to zero, or an empty array.
+The quoteNull() method returns the string NULL (without quotes) if it is given an empty string, a value equal to zero, or an empty array.

 Examples: